 How to save hundreds of billions of pounds

-These savings exaggerate the benefits if less pain is needed because tax changes are more immediate and better targeted, but less pain is its own reward.
-Paying off the national debt locks the money away, instead of redistributing it to the wealthy, which is both counter-productive and highly regressive.
+£450,000,000,000 exaggerates the savings we’ve missed over the last three years if less pain is needed because tax changes are more immediate and better targeted, but less pain is its own reward.
+Paying off the national debt locks the money away, instead of redistributing it to the already rich, which is both counter-productive and highly regressive.

 Later in the cycle, as tax rates are cut to stimulate the economy, tax revenues would still accrue relative to the position pre-tightening, only more slowly.
 Interests rates would remain the backstop against inflation, deflation, and government profligacy.
-Good fiscal governance could see the interest rate unchanged throughout the economic cycle, increasing stability and reducing costs.
+Good fiscal governance could see the interest rate unchanged throughout the economic cycle, increasing stability, reducing costs and stimulating investment.

 Newsletter signup